-- 2. Baseline environmental surveys (e.g., biological or archaeological surveys). - b.
-The SAP shall demonstrate that the applicant has planned and is prepared to conduct the proposed site assessment activities in a manner that conforms to the applicant's responsibilities listed above in §860.2.1.5 and: - 1.
-Conforms to all applicable laws, regulations; - 2.
-Is safe; - 3.
+- 2. Is safe; - 3.
 Does not unreasonably interfere with other existing uses of the state waters, - 4.
-Does not cause undue harm or damage to natural resources; life (including human and wildlife); the marine, coastal, or human environment; or sites, structures, or direct harm to objects of historical or archaeological significance; - 5.
+Does not cause undue harm or damage to natural resources; life (including human and wildlife);the marine, coastal, or human environment; or sites, structures, or direct harm to objects of historical or archaeological significance; - 5.
 Uses best available and safest technology; - 6.
 Uses best management practices; and - 7.
 Uses properly trained personnel. - c.
-The applicant shall also demonstrate that the site assessment activities shall collect the necessary data and information required for the applicant's COP, as described below in Section 860.2.5.3(ii). - d.
-The applicant's SAP shall include the information described in Table 8.21, as applicable.
+The applicant must also demonstrate that the site assessment activities will collect the necessary information and data required for the applicant's COP, as described below in §860.2.2.1(ii). - d.
+The applicant's SAP must include the necessary data and information described in Table 20, as applicable.